dpovshed/octopus/README.md

 ```

 ## Limitations
-Currently Octopus is mainly an experimental / educational tool.
+Currently, Octopus is mainly an experimental / educational tool.
 Advanced use cases in HTTP response handling might not be supported.

 ## Tests